 Students studying at the graduate level generally require two types of funds – funds to pay for expenses such as housing, food, miscellaneous items, tuition, and textbooks and other course related materials; and funds to cover thesis or dissertation research related expenses.
 Few, if any, students have the financial resources to cover all of these expenses.
 Consequently, most students require some type of financial support to complete their graduate degree programs.
 CoF graduate students fund their educations in many different ways.
 Funding opportunities are available at the university (Graduate School), college, and department levels.
 In addition, some CoF students have also been successful in securing additional funding from external organizations and agencies.

 New student awards are made to prospective graduate students for the purpose of recruiting the highest quality students.
 A new student is defined as someone starting a new graduate degree program any term of the current calendar year or the winter term of the following calendar year.
 Continuing student awards are made to retain high quality students and to encourage and reward success.
-Masters candidates are eligible for two years of fellowship support; doctoral candidates three years.
+Masters candidates are eligible for two years of scholarship support; doctoral candidates three years.

 New Student Application and Instructions: